Skip to main content

 Colorado's Mechanic's Lien Trust Fund Statute (C.R.S. § 38-22-127) requires contractors to hold all funds received for a project in trust for payment to subcontractors and suppliers.
 When contractors divert those funds or use them for other projects, they violate state law and may face civil and even criminal liability.

-In addition, contractors who file knowingly false liens or refuse to release a lien after payment can be held responsible for damages and attorney fees under Colorado’s lien statutes.
+In addition, contractors who file knowingly false liens or refuse to release a lien after payment can be held responsible for damages and attorney fees under Colorado's lien statutes.
+Learn more about what contractors must prove to enforce a mechanics' lien.

 How Hollington Law Firm Can Help